calliope-project/calliope/doc/user/analysing.rst

 Plotting transmission
 ---------------------

+The following example shows a transmission plot of the built-in urban scale example model:

 .. raw:: html
    :file: images/plot_transmission_token.html

-by calling ``model.plot.transmission()`` you will see installed links, their capacities (on hover), and the locations of the nodes.
+By calling ``model.plot.transmission()`` you will see installed links, their capacities (on hover), and the locations of the nodes.
 This functionality only works if you have physically pinpointed your locations using the ``coordinates`` key for your location.

 The above plot uses `Mapbox <https://www.mapbox.com/>`_ to overlay our transmission plot on Openstreetmap.
 By creating an account at Mapbox and acquiring a Mapbox access token, you can also create similar visualisations by giving the token to the plotting function: ``model.plot.transmission(mapbox_access_token='your token here')``.